mslmio/sdk-python/README.md

 - **Python:** The SDK is compatible with Python 3.6 and above.

-- **API Key:** Mslm's APIs require an API key.
-If you don't have one, please follow the [Authentication](https://mslm.io/docs/api/authentication) documentation to obtain an API key.

 ## Authentication

 Mslm's APIs require an API key.
 If you don't have one, please read